quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Data Flow Control {#data-flow-control}

-QUIC employs a limit-based flow-control scheme similar, where a receiver advertises the number of bytes it is prepared to receive on a given stream and for the entire connection.
+QUIC employs a limit-based flow-control scheme where a receiver advertises the limit of total bytes it is prepared to receive on a given stream or for the entire connection.
 This leads to two levels of data flow control in QUIC:

 * Stream flow control, which prevents a single stream from consuming the entire